 How is this Motorola XTS 5000R Intrinsically-Safe UHF R1 Model II transceiver different from other Motorola XTS 5000s?

 - Hi-viz yellow is easily seen — especially, in low-lit environments — the color preference for fire-fighters;

-- It is Intrinsically-Safe, which means it can be used in flammable environments; because, the spark or electric static charge is neutralized due to its design.
+- It is Intrinsically-Safe, when coupled with the Motorola Intrinsically-Safe FM-Approved EXIA Impress battery, which means it can be used in flammable environments; because, the spark or electric static charge is neutralized due to its design.
 When in a flammable vapor environment, it won’t cause an explosion.
 True Motorola XTS 5000R has a gas-release valve built into its chassis; and,

-- It uses a specially made battery to accommodate the Intrinsically-Safe features.
+- It uses the Motorola Intrinsically-Safe FM-Approved EXIA Impress battery to activate the Intrinsically-Safe features.

 Look at the picture, supra.
 Do you see the circular metal indentation in the lower right corner of the chassis below the black ATTENTION sticker?

 That’s the gas-release valve.
-All true Motorola XTS 5000Rs have that valve that makes them Intrinsically-Safe when used with an OEM Motorola Intrinsically-Safe battery.
+All true Motorola XTS 5000Rs have that valve that makes them Intrinsically-Safe when used with an Motorola Intrinsically-Safe FM-Approved EXIA Impress battery.

 (WARNING: A lot of eBay sellers will purchase the OEM Motorola XTS 5000R yellow case and put it on a regular Motorola XTS 5000.
 Unsuspecting buyers will think they are getting an Intrinsically-Safe transceiver, but they are not, and they are potentially putting themselves at risk if they were to enter an environment that is hazardous by way of flammable vapors.
 Always look for the gas-release valve, and make sure you have the accommodating battery to complete the Intrinsically Safe features.